armurphy13/100-days-of-code/log.md

 ### Day 7: November 10, 2019

-**Today's Progress**: Still working on the 2nd project: build a survey form.
+**Today's Progress**: Still working on the 2nd project: Build a Survey Form.

 **Thoughts**: Grinding it out.